madzadev/cropper/README.md

 # Introducing CropScore ✂️

-Resolutions and aspect rations should be the last things you worry about.
+Resolutions and aspect ratios should be the last things you worry about.

 ## About 👀